Nivalyx/osu-wiki/wiki/Legacy_osu!store_items/en.md

 *For the news post, see: [osu!
 Beatmap Blueprints Available & Contest Details](https://osu.ppy.sh/home/news/2015-03-20-osu-beatmap-blueprints-available-contest)*

-The **osu! beatmap blueprints** were a reusable sticker sets featuring various elements of the game such as hitcircles, sliders, apporach circles, [hit judgements](https://osu.ppy.sh/wiki/en/Gameplay/Judgement/osu%21), and the osu! logo itself.
+The **osu! beatmap blueprints** were a reusable sticker sets featuring various elements of the game such as hitcircles, sliders, approach circles, [hit judgements](https://osu.ppy.sh/wiki/en/Gameplay/Judgement/osu%21), and the osu! logo itself.
 The product was sold in 2015 as a mean for users to create "life-sized beatmaps in real life".

 Alongside its release, a special [Beatmap Blueprint Contest](https://osu.ppy.sh/community/forums/topics/312138?n=1) was briefly held before later abandoned due to the low number of entries.